-Rather than focus on rural-urban differences in asthma prevalence, the goal of this project is to identify environmental factors, such as pesticides, agricultural dusts, and pollen, that trigger asthma in rural, farm working populations.
-The research team will use innovative sampling technologies, cell phones for regular patient contact, and GIS technology to collect information that will empower patients, clinical providers, local health jurisdictions, and the public to create strategies to control, eliminate, or avoid exposures to asthma triggers.
+Rather than focus on rural-urban differences in asthma prevalence, the project identified environmental factors, such as pesticides, agricultural dusts, and pollen that trigger asthma in rural, farm-working populations.
+The research team used innovative sampling technologies, cell phones for regular patient contact, and GIS technology to collect information to empower patients, clinical providers, local health jurisdictions, and the public to create strategies to control, eliminate, or avoid exposures to asthma triggers.

-This partnership will translate findings into an educational outreach program aired on Radio KDNA, and deliver a curriculum on the management of rural asthmatics to the farm workers' clinic and their Asthma Outreach Program health workers.
-A multifaceted evaluation will assess the process, outcomes, and impact of the program on the partnership, the participants, the clinical providers, and the community.
+A multifaceted evaluation is assessing the process, outcomes, and impact of the program on the partnership, the participants, the clinical providers, and the community.